CoderVader/Tkinter-Python-GUI/README.md

 # Tkinter is a simple GUI library used in Python.

-* This repository contains simple projects that make creative use of the GUI library.
+* This repository contains simple projects that make creative use of the Tkinter GUI library.